-In a simple explanation, we can say that a spouse observes some duties during the relationship, also be responsible for some duties.
+In a simple explanation, we can say that a spouse observes some duties during the relationship and is also responsible for some duties.
 The spouse could use that time to build his / her career.
 They could not do that due to being in a relationship.

 So, after the divorce or separation, as compensation for spending time in the relationship, the responsible spouse is regarded to pay the alimony or spousal support.
-A statistics of family lawyers shows that 45% of females are responsible for divorce or separation and they are paying for that as well.
+Statistics of family lawyers show that 45% of females are responsible for divorce or separation and they are paying for that as well.

 Conditions to be eligible for Spousal Support

-There are several conditions you must have to meet to be applied for a spousal support settlement.
+There are several conditions you must meet to apply for a spousal support settlement.
 If you are a married couple, then it is easier to apply for spousal support.
 The spousal amount of payment depends on the income of the spouse who is paying.